 A one-week primer on building small boats.

-There are many individuals out there who have decided that they would like to build their very own boat but don’t know how to get started.
+There are many individuals who would like to build their own boat but don’t know how to get started.
 Many first-time builders have run into problems understanding the process of what to do first and, as a result, soon get intimidated and the idea loses momentum.
-Bill Thomas and John Karbott, noted boatbuilders and teachers, invite anyone interested in wooden boats and woodworking to join them in either of these two six-day courses focusing on the skills and techniques used in basic boatbuilding.
-No prior boatbuilding experience is required; simply a desire to learn.
-If you want to build a good-looking, simple sailing skiff, Bill or John can help you get started and guide you through the step-by-step procedures to taking on and completing such a project on your own.
+John Karbott, professional boatbuilder and instructor, invites anyone interested in wooden boats and woodworking to join any of these three six-day courses focusing on the skills and techniques used in basic boatbuilding.
+No prior boatbuilding experience is required, simply a desire to learn.
+If you want to build a good-looking, simple sailing skiff, John can help you get started and guide you through the step-by-step procedures to taking on and completing such a project on your own.

-As both skiffs take shape through each week, Bill and John will lead discussions in small-craft design, selecting a suitable design for the amateur builder, setting up a one-man shop, proper hand and power tool usage, and much more.
-Whether you have a hankering for traditional skiff construction like the Skerrieskiff 17 or the 12 ½′ Semi-dory skiff or are simply looking for a perfect introduction to wooden boat construction, you will thoroughly enjoy either of these weeks.
+As the skiffs take shape through each week, John will lead discussions in small-craft design, selecting a suitable design for the amateur builder, setting up a one-man shop, proper hand and power tool usage, and much more.
+Whether you have a hankering for traditional skiff construction like the 12 ½’ semi-dory skiff or are simply looking for a perfect introduction to wooden boat construction, you will thoroughly enjoy this week with John.

 I cannot think of an instructor better suited to teaching INTRODUCTION TO BOATBUILDING than John Karbott.
 His experience building and repairing boats, along with his former occupation as a fisherman, gives him a greater breath of knowledge which he brought to this course.
 After this week with John, I now have the sense I could build a boat myself.”

 John Karbott was great.
 He practices what he preaches.
 I learned so much in just one week and gained the confidence needed to start my first boat at home.
 Thank you!”